 If you experience any of the following symptoms of dental pulp infection, do not wait.
 Call your dentist in Fairfield, OH right away:

-However, sometimes there are little to no symptoms at all.
-That’s why it’s so important to have regular cleanings and exams, so Dr. Dine has the opportunity to catch any infection before it spreads.
-You can learn more about our dental cleanings and exams here.
+However, you may notice no symptoms at all.
+That’s why it’s so important to have regular dental cleanings and exams, so Dr. Dine has the opportunity to catch any infection before it spreads.

 What Is the Root Canal Process?